Summer is a great time for outdoor succulents to grow and produce new babies. See how this hardy succulent garden changed in just 3 months!

 Here’s how it looks at the beginning of August, about 2 months later:

-Again, the Sedums started taking over and spread too quickly so some got yanked.
+Again, the Sedums started taking over and spread too quickly so I pulled some out.
 Otherwise things are still in place.
 Some of the Semps have almost doubled in size and have a lot more chicks!

 The Rock Garden